 - 3.1.5.22 Development shall generally front upon a year-round publicly maintained road.
-However, development may be considered with the following access provisions: - a) a seasonally or year-round maintained public road; - an existing private road with the capacity to handle the additional traffic and where a substantial increase in demand for additional municipal services would not be created and where legal right-of-way or access can be determined; - a minor extension or new private road serving a limited number of lots where the proposal is infilling or representative of the last physical development feasible; - a new private condominium road that directly accesses a public road on which the subject property has legal frontage, in accordance with Section 7.4.5; - e) where legal right-of-way or access can be determined, and where the alternative of a public road is not environmentally or economically viable; or, - f) water access provided that adequate long-term parking and docking facilities are secured to the satisfaction of the Township by way of a 30-year lease or other legal agreement.
+However, development may be considered with the following access provisions: - a) a seasonally or year-round maintained public road; - an existing private road with the capacity to handle the additional traffic and where a substantial increase in demand for additional municipal services would not be created and where legal right-of-way or access can be determined and the proponent has entered into a private road agreement; - c) a minor extension or new private road serving a limited number of lots where the proposal is infilling or representative of the last physical development feasible and the proponent has entered into a private road agreement; - d) a new private condominium road that directly accesses a public road on which the subject property has legal frontage, in accordance with Section 7.4.5: - e) where legal right-of-way or access can be determined, and where the alternative of a public road is not environmentally or economically viable; or: - f) water access provided that adequate long-term parking and docking facilities are secured to the satisfaction of the Township.